ykessler/snappconfig/README.md

 The Heroku file system is read-only, so if you're git-ignoring your config files you won't be able to add them in manually.

-But don't worry, Snappconfig provides a rake task to load your config files into Heroku.
+To fix that, Snappconfig provides a rake task to load your config files into Heroku.
 Just run:

     $ rake heroku:config:load